-These DIY constellation cards are the perfect project for a summer afternoon.
+These DIY constellation cards are the perfect project for a summer afternoon with kids.
 Make a double set and slip the second set of constellation cards in the mail for a cousin or friend who lives far away!

 When I shared our confetti balloons earlier in the year, I mentioned that Bart had a goal to send something physical in the mail every month this year.